Tax Rules

 Proper tax residency setup involves more than just getting a RUC (Registro Único de Contribuyentes - the tax identification number required for all tax activities in Paraguay).
 It requires:

-Our Premium and Investor packages include tax residency setup with proper RUC registration, regime selection, and ongoing compliance configuration.
+Our dedicated RUC service covers tax residency setup with proper RUC registration, regime selection, and ongoing compliance configuration.
 We ensure your income is classified correctly from day one.

 Home Country Obligations Still Apply